fieryhenry/BCSFE-Python/README.md

 1. Install python (If you haven't already) https://www.python.org/downloads/

-2. Enter the command: `python -m pip install -U battle-cats-save-editor` into cmd or another terminal to install the editor.
-If that doesn't work then use `py` instead of `python` in the command
+2. Enter the command: `py -m pip install -U battle-cats-save-editor` into cmd or another terminal to install the editor.
+If that doesn't work then use `python` instead of `py` in the command

 3. Connect your rooted device to your pc or start up your rooted emulator

-4. Then enter the command: `python -m BCSFE_Python` to run the editor.
-If that doesn't work then use `py` instead of `python` in the command
+4. Then enter the command: `py -m BCSFE_Python` to run the editor.
+If that doesn't work then use `python` instead of `py` in the command

 5. Choose the option to `Get the save data from the game automatically using adb` and enter the game version that you are using.

 6. If you get the `No device with an adb connection can be found, please connect one and try again.` error message then you haven't setup your adb correctly, so you may need to go into the settings in your emulator (If using one) and make sure adb is enabled.

-7. If you get a parsing error, or nothing seems to happen then please join the [discord server]((https://discord.gg/DvmMgvn5ZB)) and report it to me directly or in #bug-reports
+7. If you get a parsing error, or nothing seems to happen then please join the [discord server](https://discord.gg/DvmMgvn5ZB) and report it to me directly or in #bug-reports

 8. Then edit what you want.
 You can either enter the numbers asigned to each feature, or a word to search for a feature e.g entering catfood will run the Cat Food feature and entering cats will show you all the features that have cats in their name.